On Gauge Theories and Covariant Derivatives in Metric Spaces: II. Affine Connections and Covariant Derivatives

-In this section, we will address the issue of construction of a covariant derivative operator in quantum gravity.
-We first consider the classical case.
-Four properties of ordinary derivatives and transformation rules of tensors under the change of coordinate systems are used to construct covariant derivatives in a general manifold [2,4].
+In this section, we will briefly discuss differential geometry of of curved spaces with general affine connections.
+We will also mention the generalization of the Einstein-Hilbert action with general affine connections.
+This formalism is known as the metric-affine theory of gravity [34].
+Four properties of ordinary derivatives and transformation rules of tensors under the change of coordinate systems are used to construct covariant derivatives in a general manifold [26,28].
 Consequently, covariant derivatives in a curved spacetime inherit these properties.
 We state them in the following:

 (I) The linearity property: ${{\nabla}_{\mu}}[a {p^{.. \alpha_i ..}_{.. \beta_j ..}} + b {q^{.. \alpha_i ..}_{.. \beta_j ..}}] = a {{\nabla}_{\mu}}{p^{.. \alpha_i ..}_{.. \beta_j ..}} + b {{\nabla}_{\mu}}{q^{.. \alpha_i ..}_{.. \beta_j ..}}$.
 Where, $a,b$ are two constants and ${p^{.. \alpha_i ..}_{.. \beta_j ..}}, {q^{.. \alpha_i ..}_{.. \beta_j ..}}$ are two well-behaved tensor fields.